 Recognition from the Houston Area ACFE Chapter President to individuals who have had a significant impact on the chapter.

-This award was presented by Ryan Hubbs, Chapter President, to the Executive Team as a thank you for leadership and dedication to the award-winning Houston ACFE Chapter at the end of their normal elected term.
+This award is presented by the Chapter President to the Executive Team as a thank you for leadership and dedication to the award-winning Houston ACFE Chapter at the end of their normal elected term.

-The CFE Exam awards are presented to individuals who take and successfully pass the CFE exam.
+The CFE Exam awards are presented to chapter members who take and successfully pass the CFE exam.

 Every year, the ACFE holds the Annual Global Fraud Conference which is the largest anti-fraud conference in the world.
 To encourage our chapter members to attend the Global Fraud Conference, the Houston Chapter Board selects a limited number of members and provides a financial award to offset related registration and travel expenses.

 This award is granted to the dedicated chapter members who have shown a commitment to not only the ACFE profession but to the local chapter.
 The awards are granted at the Boards discretion.